Jounie2022/Jounie-Queue-System/README.md

 # Support

-For any support join my discord @ discord.gg/spoody
+For any support contact my discord Jounie#9903